CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

 ### Configure Installation Parameters

-1. In the `Cortex Evolution - Innovation 2022.5 - Gateway` folder, locate the `CortexGateway.SetParameters.xml` file and open it with a text editor.
+1. In the `Cortex Innovation 2022.5 - Gateway` folder, locate the `CortexGateway.SetParameters.xml` file and open it with a text editor.
 1. Edit the file, changing the parameters according to the details given below:

     {{< highlight powershell "linenos=table,hl_lines=3 16-18 20-21 23 27-29 32,linenostart=1" >}}